What it tastes like to us…

 High quality, low yields – that's what you need to remember about 2015.
 The spring weather was pretty cold, for these parts anyway; the vines weren't happy about it so they didn't push as much fruit.
 But things fell into line during the summer, and harvest went off without a hitch.
 It was early though, winemakers couldn't believe how early.
 Summer vacations were short in 2015, if they happened at all.

 What we did then…

 We hand-picked and sorted the grapes, but of course.
-After destemming, we let them soak for about four days (gets ‘em nice and ready for fermentation), then let the fermentation rip.
-They fermented in concrete vessels.
-Concrete?
-Yeah, it’s a pretty cool material; breathes a little but not too much, doesn’t impart flavor to the wine.
-But then we aged the wine in barrel – 20 months in French oak.
+After destemming, we let them soak for about four days (gets 'em nice and ready for fermentation), then let the fermentation rip.
+We fermented in stainless steel, then aged the wine in barrel – 19 months in mostly French oak (ok 4% American oak, if you must know).
 Some new barrels, some used.
 We like the oak, but all new oak with this wine would be too much of a good thing.

 If you don't want to read all of the above:

 Varietals: 30% Cabernet Sauvignon/ 29% Syrah/19% Cabernet Franc/11% Petit Verdot/10% Merlot/1% Malbec